The Biggest Challenges of Scaling For Startups and How to Tackle Them

 Scaling up a startup implies increasing the overall revenue without any significant increase in spending (not adding more resources).
 But when we are talking about growth, we need to spend more money to make more money.

-For instance, a software company doesn’t have to spend more to get their product to more people as they have already paid for the initial development of the software.
+For instance, a software development company doesn’t have to spend more to get their product to more people as they have already paid for the initial development of the software.
 This way, by reaching to more people without significant spending, they are scaling their software.

 If that software company decides to physically enter a new market segment and opens an office and hires new employees, then it is working on its growth as it will be spending money on office and employees.